 - Teaches how to ask the right questions

-Hopefully, these questions will help you guide our little problem solvers!
+Hopefully, these open-ended question examples for students will help you guide our little problem solvers!

 - What would happen if…